 - Effective malting barley production practices for Northern climates provides an opportunity for cash cropping by including malting barley in the crop rotation.

 - Accessing local markets with local products could result in a reduction in environmental footprint compared to importing malting barley from western Canada.

 There has been a large increase in craft breweries and an associated need for malting barley.
 Most of the malting barley currently produced is in Western Canada but there is an expanding market for malting barley grown in Ontario.
 Canada Malting Company, with 160,000 MY/year requirement for malting barley, is aggressively building up interest with northern Ontario’s grain farmers to increase production to save on transportation costs.
 The climate in Northern Ontario is somewhat like that of Western Canada and offers a promising opportunity to support further growth in malting barley production.
 However, malting barley must be grown with appropriate management practices to meet all the standards required for brewing, including levels of protein and mycotoxins (none) in the grain.
-With strict quality requirements and chemical regulations for malting barley, and with varying growing conditions across Northern Ontario, research on variety evaluations and nutrient management techniques will support Ontario growers in accessing these markets.
-Marketing malting barley comes down to grain quality and price, while ensuring production costs can be properly managed will allow northern producers to better meet market needs.
+With strict quality requirements and mycotoxin regulations for malting barley, and with varying growing conditions across Northern Ontario, research on variety evaluations and nutrient management techniques will support Ontario growers in accessing these markets.
+Marketing malting barley comes down to grain quality and price, and ensuring production costs can be properly managed and desired quality achieved will allow northern producers to better meet market needs.

 External Funding Partners: